 Covered entities, which include health care providers, health plan providers, and health care clearinghouses, may engage PureCloud in the role of a business associate to help carry out their health care activities and functions.
 Business associates include entities that perform functions or activities on behalf of, or provide certain services to covered entities, such as creating, receiving, maintaining, and/or transmitting protected health information.

-Generally, covered entities using the services of a business associate must have a written business associate agreement (BAA) with each business associate.
+Generally, covered entities using the services of a business associate must have a written BAA with each business associate.
 A BAA should ensure that business associates will appropriately safeguard protected health information and should also clarify and limit the permissible uses and disclosures of protected health information by the business associate.

 Is PureCloud HIPAA-certified?